aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

 Lets take the example of MariaDB Server.
 Here, we will explain the monitoring of MariaDB Sever using Prometheus.

-### Prometheus monitoring steps to MariaDB Server
+### How to monitor MariaDB server using Prometheus

-step1:  Install the MariaDB operator by running the following command:
+Step 1:  Install the MariaDB operator by running the following command:

 ```execute